 While children are allowed at Cottonwood, I think its calm and quiet atmosphere isn’t especially well-suited for wild kiddos.

-Another hot springs that falls into this category is Orvis Hot Springs in Ridgway, Colorado.
+Another hot spring that falls into this category is Orvis Hot Springs in Ridgway, Colorado.
 Orvis is clothing optional all of the time and has a meditative atmosphere (at least it did when we were there on a Sunday last year).
 The grounds have a “Garden of Eden” feel, and while the nakedness is a little odd at first, we really enjoyed the afternoon we spent soaking here.

 If you are looking for super family friendly hot springs, there are a number.
 My first pick would be Glenwood Hot Springs.
 I recently wrote about them being named “Best Hotel Pool” by Sunset Magazine and USA Today.

 Old Town Hot Springs in downtown Steamboat Springs is also great for families.
-When I was there the place was teaming with children.
+When I was there the place was teeming with children.
 There are lots of cool things for kids to do here like slides and other water activities.

 Another wonderful hot springs pool for families is the Ouray Hot Springs Pool, which is going under construction this fall.
 This pool isn’t just for tourists as it is a community gathering spot for many local families.
 Parts of the pool will remain open during the upcoming construction project.